 The Emory system is home to a myriad of hospitals with a wide breadth of various pathologies and a diverse patient population.
 Each hospital and outpatient center offers a different experience to the fellow who, upon culmination of the fellowship, will have enjoyed complete access to the wide range of hand and upper extremity pathologies.
 To further delineate the exposure the program will offer, each hospital and outpatient center is listed with its relative subset of patients and maladies.
 It should be noted that Atlanta is one of the largest metropolitan areas in the U.S. with a diverse group of people representing numerous nationalities and socioeconomic roots.
 As a tertiary facility, Emory sees patients of all ages, races, and creeds, providing complete exposure to all types of hand and upper extremity pathologies.

-Emory Upper Extremity Center at Executive Park
+Emory Upper Extremity Center at Musculoskeletal Institute

 Emory Orthopaedic and Spine Hospital/Emory University Hospital (EUOSH)